ga-wdi-lessons/devise/readme.md

 > 5 minutes exercise.
 5 minutes review.

-In the User, Sessions & Flash lesson, you set up a User model manually.
+In the Users, Sessions & Flash lesson, you built on a hand-rolled User model.
 When using Devise, you should take advantage of its built in model generation functionality.

 Run this in the command line...